Jesse1211/ECS-189L/ProjectDocumetation.md

 - Adding the background music to each scene.
 The background music is produced by Xinhe Wang.
 The music can be found under the file called BGM.

 ### Xinhe Wang
 - Create [original music](https://github.com/Jesse1211/ECS-189L/blob/ae76b1a3c031e01f98945e5c46cf6965f82c1301/Final%20Project/Assets/BGM/%E6%88%91%E7%9A%84%E4%B9%90%E6%9B%B2%205.wav) with Garage Band.
 Music is used in the Main scene, Battle scene, and Floating island scene.
-Export format was m4a however it is unable to use in unity.
+The export format was m4a however it is unable to use in Unity.
 Finalized with wav format.

 ## Gameplay Testing - Jesse Liu - GitHub: Jesse1211